anthonyshort/anthonyshort.me/source/2012/01/kyoto.html.markdown

 	<figcaption>This covered the entire roof.
 It was massive.
 Michelangelo's <em>'Creation of Adam'</em> or two badass dragons on your roof?
 The Japanese made the right choice.</figcaption>
 </figure>

-Outside the temple there were some garden covering a large area which would have been more impressive in spring.
-In winter the parks and gardens are so great.
-But I did find one a place to hang ema (wooden plaques) on which you write you wish and hang it up for the spirits to take.
+Outside the temple there were some gardens covering a large area which would have been even more impressive in spring.
+In winter the parks and gardens are not so great.
+But I did find one a place to hang ema (wooden plaques) on which you write your wish and hang it up for the spirits to take.
 I wish I could read japanese just so I could see what everyone was asking for.

 <figure>
 	<img src="/images/2012/01/kenninji-6.jpg" alt="Kennin-ji Shrine" />
 	<figcaption>You can buy ema from the shrine to hang here.</figcaption>
 </figure>

 Dinner this night was rather entertaining.
 I was wandering around looking for a nice, small, traditional shop and I found one in an alley in Gion.
-I was the only person there and the lady who ran it didn't speak english.
 The restaurant was traditionally-fashioned and the only lady who worked there wore a kimono.
+I was the only person there and she didn't speak english.

 There was no english menu or any pictures of food so I was a bit stumped as to how I was going to order any food.
 Most of the cheaper restaurants have pictures of food on the menu and model replicas of the food on display at the front.
 I tried to use my best japanese and she tried to use her best english.
 Eventually I just asked her to pick something for me.
 Instead, she asked me what I'd like and then went out the back and made it for me even though it's not on the menu.

 While I was eating we talked about Japan, my travels, her son (who happened to be the same age) and various other things.
 It's surprising how well we were able to communicate with so few words.
 I must have made an impression because it was then she went out the back and came back with more food as a present.
 I figured that maybe I reminded her of her son in some way.

 So I continued to eat and drink, enjoying the conversation with the lovely woman, impressing her with my simple skills such as being able to say my age in japanese and knowing a few japanese words.
 A little while later she came back with some chips she cut up and made from scratch just for me, including tomato sauce.
-I was in shock at just how wonderful japanese people treat their customers and the really appreciate the small acts of kindness.
+I was in shock at just how wonderful japanese people treat their customers and they really appreciate small acts of kindness, like having a nice conversation.
 I think I'll go back there tomorrow night just because she was so wonderful.
 It was one of the highlights of my trip.

 The next day I got up early and went on a walking tour arranged by the hostel I was staying in.
 The two girls who ran it were from a local university and were volunteering.
 Only one other person showed up for the walk, a german lady (whose name I can't rememeber, I'm sorry!) who lived in China and was visiting.
 The small group turned out to be a great thing.
 The four of us explored the city and temples and became great friends after spending the entire day together.
 Most of the time we didn't even seem to talk about Kyoto, instead we were just getting to know each other.

-We walked through Gion where I had walked the previous day but they took up up through Maruyama Park and further up towards Kiyomizudera Temple.
-The walk up to the temple include many, many more traditional-styled terraces, shops, streets and alleyways and was even more impressive than those that I found the previous day.
+We walked through Gion where I had been the previous day but they took us up through Maruyama Park and further up towards Kiyomizudera Temple.
+The walk up to the temple included more traditional-styled terraces, shops, streets and alleyways and was even more impressive than those that I found the previous day.

 <figure>
 	<img src="/images/2012/01/gion-4.jpg" alt="Gion" />